-Bleuel herself struggled with depression, addiction, and the aftermath of abuse.
-She openly shared her story, which gave others permission to do the same.
-The semicolon became a conversation starter about mental health at a time when stigma still silenced many people.
-Bleuel passed away in 2017 at the age of 31, but the movement she created has outlived her — Project Semicolon continues as a nonprofit, and the tattoo remains one of the most meaningful symbols in the tattoo world.
+Bleuel, who herself dealt with depression, addiction and the aftermath of abuse, had courage in publicizing her story, which gave others permission to do the same.
+The semicolon was the starting point of mental health dialogue at a time when people were not as open about their struggles.
+The symbol was then used as tattoo art.
+Bleuel died in 2017 at 31, but the movement has not ended.
+Her Project Semicolon is a non-profit, and the semicolon still remains as one of the biggest meaningful tattoos in the tattoo world.

 €50–€150